 The west tower is of three stages with an externally accessed bell turret in the south-east corner.
 The belfry windows are of two cinquefoiled lights separated by transoms under two-centred arches with a square hood-mould above.
 The pierced tracery above the lights is of an elongated quatrefoil.

 The west door is blocked and above it is a west window of three cinquefoiled lights with perpendicular tracery above under a two-centred arch.

 The north aisle of the church has a similar layout of windows to that on the south with one window either side of the north door.
 In addition, there is a west window to the aisle.
 The aisle, like the rest of the church is embattled and the clerestory above has three plain two-light windows under four-centred arches.

 The windows in the north aisle are identical being of three uncusped lights under a depressed four-centred arch with no tracery.

 The north or Gostwick chapel has two large windows to the north and a further window to the east.
 The chapel contains monuments and memorials to the Gostwick family who owned the Willington estate.
-Sir John Gostwick served Cardinal Wolsey and Henry VII and bought the manor of Willington in 1529.
+Sir John Gostwick served Cardinal Wolsey and Henry VIII and bought the manor of Willington in 1529.
 He worked with Wolsey’s successor Thomas Cromwell and took on various lucrative roles under Cromwell and he acquired several other properties whilst working on the Dissolution of the Monasteries.
 He also served as High Sheriff of Bedfordshire and Buckinghamshire in 1541-2.
 He was responsible for the rebuilding of Willington church during this period.